 Medical history and physical exam

-If the results of the exam are abnormal, your doctor will probably refer you to a urologist (a doctor specializing in diseases of the urinary system and male reproductive system) for further tests and treatment.
+If the results of the exam are abnormal, your doctor will probably do lab tests and might refer you to a urologist (a doctor specializing in diseases of the urinary system and male reproductive system) for further tests and treatment.

-For this test, a sample of urine is looked at under a microscope to see if it contains any cancer or pre-cancer cells.
-Cytology is also done on any bladder washings taken when the cystoscopy was done.
+For this test, a sample of urine is looked at with a microscope to see if it has any cancer or pre-cancer cells.
+Cytology is also done on any bladder washings taken during a cystoscopy (see below).
 Cytology can help find some cancers, but this test is not perfect.
 Not finding cancer on this test doesn’t always mean you are cancer free.

 If you are having urinary symptoms, this test may be done to see if an infection (rather than cancer) is the cause.
-Infections and bladder cancers can cause similar symptoms.
+Urinary tract infections and bladder cancers can have similar symptoms.
 For a urine culture, a sample of urine is put into a dish in the lab to allow any bacteria that are present to grow.
-Because it can take time for the bacteria to grow, it may take a few days to get the results of this test.
+It can take time for the bacteria to grow, so it may take a few days to get the results of this test.

 Urine tumor marker tests

 Some doctors find these urine tests useful in looking for bladder cancers, but they may not help in all cases.
 Most doctors feel that cystoscopy is still the best way to find bladder cancer.
-Some of these tests may be more helpful when looking for possible recurrence of bladder cancer in someone who has already had it, rather than finding it in the first place.
+Some of these tests are more helpful when looking for a possible recurrence of bladder cancer in someone who has already had it, rather than finding it in the first place.

 You may also see a bladder cancer described as superficial or non-muscle invasive.
 These terms include both non-invasive tumors as well as any invasive tumors that have not grown into the main muscle layer of the bladder.

 Grade: Bladder cancers are also assigned a grade, based on how they look under the microscope.